effektif/admin-docs/docs/installation.rst

 https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions

+Please, make sure to install the LTS version of Node.js.

+:: _install-script-engine:

 Installing the Signavio Workflow Script Engine
 ----------------------------------------------
+.. important:: You only need to install and configure the Script Engine if you purchased a version of Signavio Workflow which allows you to use JavaScript tasks.

 The Signavio Workflow Script Engine uses Node.js to execute JavaScript tasks within a workflow and an embedded HTTP server to communicate with the Signavio Workflow web application.

-*Important: You only need to install and configure the Script Engine if you purchased a version of Signavio Workflow which allows you to use JavaScript tasks.*
+You can either install the Script Engine on the same machine as the Signavio Workflow web application or on a separate machine.
+However, if you use separate machine to run the script engine, you have to make sure the web application can connect over HTTP to the configured port of the script engine.
 In order to install the script engine, follow these instructions:

 #.
-Create new directory for script engine, e.g. ``C:\Program Files\Script Engine`` or ``/var/lib/script-engine``.
+Create new local directory for the script engine, e.g. ``C:\Program Files\Script Engine`` or ``/var/lib/script-engine``.

     * We will refer to this directory as ``$SCRIPT_ENGINE_HOME``.

 #.
 Copy the content of the directory ``$WORKFLOW_HOME/nodejs/`` to your newly created directory.

-    * You should find the file ``server.js`` directly within your directory, e.g ``$SCRIPT_ENGINE_HOME/server.js``.
+    * You should find the file ``server.js`` directly within your directory: ``$SCRIPT_ENGINE_HOME/server.js``.

 #.
-Open ``$SCRIPT_ENGINE_HOME/configuration.js`` and edit the values for the port and log files.
+Open ``$SCRIPT_ENGINE_HOME/configuration.onpremise.js`` and edit the values for the port and log files.

     * Ensure that the port for the script engine is not used by any other application.

 #.
-Add the URL of the script engine to Signavio Workflow configuration file, see :ref:`update-effektif-configuration` for more information.
+Add the URL of the script engine to the Signavio Workflow configuration file, see :ref:`update-effektif-configuration` for more information.

     * If you run the script engine on the same machine as the web application and use the default port the URL will be ``http://localhost:8081``.